syncfusion-content/asp.netwebforms-docs/aspnet/DateRangePicker/behavior-settings.md

 ### TimePicker Option

-The ranges can be set with time value also by enable the TimePicker in popup using **enableTimePicker** API.
+The ranges can be set with time value also by enable the TimePicker in popup using **EnableTimePicker** API.
 Each start date and end date, have separate Time Pickers.
 Please check with the below code example to enable the time picker.

 {% highlight js %}